SVG-Edit/svgedit/README.md

     width="100%" height="100%"></iframe>
 ```

-Note that if you want support for the following browsers, you will at least
-need some polyfills.

-For Android Browser 4.4.3-4.4.4, you will need at least `fetch`.

-For the following, you will need at least `URL`, `Promise`, and `fetch`:

-- IE <= 11
-- IE Mobile
-- Opera Mini
-- Blackberry Browser <= 10

-And for still older browsers (e.g., IE 8), you will at minimum need a
-`querySelector` polyfill.

 ### Integrating SVG-edit into your own npm package

 These steps are only needed if you wish to set up your own npm package